Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Experiments: Accuracy, Compute Efficiency, and Generality

-ImageNet-1K is a subset of the more challenging, original ImageNet \cite{deng2009imagenet}, now commonly referred to as ImageNet-21K.
-We use a common variant comprising $10450$ classes; this is a processed variant intended to make training on ImageNet-21K more accessible \cite{ridnik2021imagenetk} (they call this variant ImageNet-21K-P, but we refer to it as ImageNet-21K).
-This dataset provides more than $\times 10$ the number of classes and samples as ImageNet-1K --- making it well suited to test our second hypothesis.
+ImageNet-1K is a subset of the more challenging, original ImageNet \ccitep{deng2009imagenet}, now referred to as ImageNet-21K.
+We use a common variant comprising $10{,}450$ classes that includes processing to make a more accessible benchmark \ccitep{ridnik2021imagenetk}.
+This dataset provides more than $10\times$ the number of classes and samples as ImageNet-1K, making it well suited to test our second hypothesis---that is, gains due to Jumbo should increase with increasing task-output dimensionality.